Kitware/pan3d/docs/README.md

     pan3d-viewer

-To launch Pan3D without a target dataset to browse Pangeo Forge examples:

-    pan3d-viewer --pangeo

 To launch Pan3D with a local path to a target dataset:

     pan3d-viewer --dataset=/path/to/dataset.zarr

-To launch Pan3D with a link to a target dataset:
+To launch Pan3D with a remote URL to a target dataset:

     pan3d-viewer --dataset=https://host.org/link/to/dataset.zarr

 To launch Pan3D with a compatible configuration file (see [examples][examples-link]):

     pan3d-viewer --config_path=/path/to/pan3d_state.json

+To launch Pan3D with the option to browse the Pangeo and ESGF Dataset Catalogs:

+    pan3d-viewer --catalogs pangeo esgf

+Or you may specify only one catalog:

+    pan3d-viewer --catalogs pangeo

+    pan3d-viewer --catalogs esgf

 > The `pan3d-viewer` entrypoint will automatically launch your default browser to open `localhost:8080`.